csimons/sisga/README.txt

    $ java -jar dist/sisga.jar -v config/ga

-   This will create a GnuPlot data file with the name "[algorithm].dat", where [algorithm] is the high-level GA algorithm specified in the configuration.
-For example, for the default "ga" configuration, the file will be named "CanonicalGA.dat".
+   This will create a GnuPlot data file with a name "A-T.dat", where A is the name of the GA algorithm (its class name) and T is a timestamp, in the format specified in the run's configuration file (here, "config/ga.properties").
+For example, for the default "ga" configuration, the file might be named "CanonicalGA-201112131733.dat".

 2. To plot the results as a PNG image file, run the following:

    $ bash scripts/plot.sh

-   Th above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("CanonicalGA.png" would be generated from "CanonicalGA.dat").
-Bear in mind that these PNG image files will be blindly over-written on subsequent runs of this plotting script.
+   Th above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("Blah-1234.png" would be generated from "Blah-1234.dat").